 Growing Schefflera Plants Outdoors

 When the sun is shining, it is tempting to mimic some of our favorite tropical vacation spots in our landscapes.
 Adding tropical flair to the garden evokes the sights and sounds of a sultry, humid rainforest in an exotic locale.
 If you live in an appropriate zone, you can grow Schefflera outdoors year-round.

 Outdoor Schefflera care differs somewhat from indoor plant maintenance.
 Plants can get bigger in the ground and may need supplemental support and nutrition as well as a regular watering schedule, but Schefflera plant care outside is low maintenance compared to many landscape plants.

 Choose a location with partial to full shade or even full sun when growing Schefflera plants outdoors.
-Incorporate plenty of well-rotted compost, leaf litter or other organic amendments.
+Incorporate plenty of well-rotted compost, leaf litter, or other organic amendments.
 Remember, in its native range the plant would be growing in the humus-rich soil that is nurtured by a constant supply of overstory leaves, animal droppings, and constant moisture.
 It is necessary to duplicate that rich soil as much as you can for the best Schefflera growth.

 Apparently, some Schefflera plants can tolerate zone 9b but will require a sheltered location, and in-ground plants may die back.
 In other zones, you can use Schefflera as an annual foliage plant or keep it in a container and move indoors if cold temperatures arrive.

 Schefflera plants are common in southern California, Florida, and in places like Phoenix.
 The plants need a high humidity environment to produce bright red flowers, so most regions cannot expect blooms, but the attractive foliage will provide a tropical foil for other plants.

 Care for Outdoor Schefflera Plants